joeyparrish/kinetoscope/hardware/README.md

      most complex.
 A solder jumper on the board selects whether it responds as bank 1 or bank 2.
    - When ordering this through JLCPCB:
-     - The following parts must be populated by hand:
+     - The following parts could easily be populated by hand if you wish:
-       - J1 must be 2x Adafruit stacking headers modified to 26 pins each
+       - J1 & J2 (stacking headers, 2x26 and 2x21 pins respectively)
-       - J2 must be 2x Adafruit stacking headers modified to 21 pins each
+     - The following **must** be soldered by hand:
        - JP1 and JP2 are solder jumpers that must be closed on each board; to set bank 1, bridge center to left on both jumpers; to set bank 2, bridge center to right on both jumpers (also indicated on silkscreen)